superjax/inertial_sense_ros/README.md

 rosrun inertial_sense inertial_sense_node
 ```

+Make sure that you are a member of the `dailout` group, or you won't have access to the serial port.

 For changing parameter values and topic remapping from the command line using `rosrun` refer to the [Remapping Arguments](http://wiki.ros.org/Remapping%20Arguments) page.
 For setting vector parameters, use the following syntax:

 ``` bash